 After you finish brushing, plaque will start to form again on your teeth in two hours, which is why Dr. Held recommends brushing three times per day: once in the morning, once after lunch or when you get home from school or work, and once at night.

-If it’s possible to brush at lunch, you can use a travel toothbrush for convenience.
+If it is possible to brush after lunch, please do so.
 However, if you can’t brush after lunch, at least rinse out with water until you get home and can brush.

 Flossing with braces takes some practice to master, but is well worth the effort.
 The first step is to get the floss under the archwire that connects the braces together.